ggomaeng/ggomaeng/README.md

 Hello there! 👋

-I am the Co-founder of [Sketchware](https://play.google.com/store/apps/details?id=com.besome.sketch).
-I am currently working as a Front-end Engineer at HUNT, where I'm turning coffee into code.
+I am the Co-founder at HUNT, where I'm turning coffee into code.

+I was ex Co-founder of [Sketchware](https://play.google.com/store/apps/details?id=com.besome.sketch).

 ### 🎓 Education